 - Don’t agree to anything on the day.
-You want all the quotes in writing before putting pen to paper, and double-check that the price includes everything.
+Get all the quotes in writing before putting pen to paper and double-check their price includes everything.

 According to Checkatrade, swapping your roof for a solid one gives you 50+ years of useful life.
 So, while it costs more initially, you could save money in the long run.

 Pro Tip: Ask for quotes and not estimates.
 A quote is a fixed price, whereas an estimate is subject to change if the job hits a snag.

 Want to speak to trusted tradespeople?
 Check out Rated People and find top-rated pros in your local area.

 Most roofers charge between £30 and £50 per hour, which means you’ll probably spend £420 and £700 for a two-day job.
 This figure is based on one roofer working two eight-hour shifts with an hour break for lunch.